Are you feeling overwhelmed by the deluge of SEO information?

 Semantic search is the ongoing effort by Google, Yahoo and Bing to improve search engine results pages through better understanding of the contextual meanings behind user queries.
 Spurred by Google’s Hummingbird algorithm update in 2013, semantic search helps search engines focus on individual words in a query and how they are arranged to convey meaning.

 Making sure your content communicates meaning is more important than ever.
 So what should you do differently?

 It’s no longer enough to pick through Google Keyword Planner and choose keywords with the highest search volume.
 You need to gather related terms that people think of when they search for core keywords, i.e. how different humans might search for the exact same content.

 Here are a few ways you can do that:

-- Use keyword tools like SEMRush, Word Tracker and Ubersuggest
+Use SEO and keyword research tools like SEMRush, Word Tracker and Ubersuggest

 Now that you have a broader list of keywords, you need to sift through them and find the gems that will help you convert customers.
 Focus on quality rather than just search volume.
 A good, niche long-tail keyword is often more valuable than several root keywords, especially the ones that signal commercial intent.
 Someone who searches “get an interior painting quote” is likely in the market to buy, and a local painting company might want to optimize a page for that person.